kewalaka/blog/content/post/2024/02/write-an-avm-module/index.md

 1. Set up a GitHub repo environment called `test`.
 1. Configure environment protection rule to ensure that approval is required before deploying to this environment.
 1. Create a user-assigned managed identity in your test subscription.
-1. Create a role assignment for the managed identity on your test subscription, recommend providing this "Contributor" and "Role Based Access Administrator".
+1. Create a role assignment for the managed identity on your test subscription, recommend providing this "Contributor" and "Role Based Access Control Administrator".
 1. Configure federated identity credentials on the user assigned managed identity.
 Use the GitHub environment.
 1. Set the following secrets on your GitHub environment:
    1. ``AZURE_TENANT_ID``